jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

   the resulting image.
 * If a ``RUN`` instruction in a ``Dockerfile`` changes the content of a volume, those changes are not recorded neither.
+* If a container is started with the ``--read-only`` flag, the volume will still be writable (unless the volume is a read-only volume).

 <!SLIDE printonly>
 # Volumes can be shared across containers